cgardesey/zed/README.md

 ## Example Response

-- Successful execution of all requests returns an of books:
+- Successful execution of all requests returns an array of books:
     - Example Response:
       ```bash
       {